 The platform features automated transaction updates, automatic categorization, and customizable personal finance templates to help you manage your financial goals.

 Tiller Money has a 30-day free trial.
-After it expires, it’ll cost you $4.92 a month.
+After it expires, it’ll cost you $79 annually.

 A budget spreadsheet can help you take control of your finances